vulture - Find dead code

 - complements pyflakes and has the same output syntax

 $ vulture --help

 After you have found and deleted dead code, run vulture again, because it may discover more dead code.
-You can list false-positives (used code that is marked as unused) in a python module and add it to the list of scanned paths (see whitelist.py).
+You can add false-positives (used code that is marked as unused) to a python module and add it to the list of scanned paths (see whitelist.py for an example).